 Leather and Colorway Guide

-• Leather from some of the world’s best known and highest regarded French, Italian, and Japanese tanneries are offered.
+• Leather from the world’s most renowned French, Italian, and Japanese tanneries are offered.
+Details below.

-• For general information about leather types and finishes, please see my Leather Guide.
+• For general information about leather types and finishes, please see our Leather Guide.

 Chèvre Crispé

 Chèvre Crispé comes from century-old French tannery, Relma, which specializes in vegetable tanned goatskin for use in bookbinding and luxury leather goods.
 Chèvre Crispé has a wonderful subtle texture, vibrant colors, and is lightly finished for better color fastness, as well as providing some scratch and water resistance.
-It works great for both the interior and exterior of items.
+It is the best choice for the interior of items, although it is a fine choice for the exterior, as well.

 Article: